crouchingtigerhiddenadam/nano-hat-oled-armbian/README.md

   https://raw.githubusercontent.com/crouchingtigerhiddenadam/nano-hat-oled-armbian/master/install.sh | \
   sudo bash -
 ```
+The command can be used to make a fresh installation or update an existing installation to the latest version.

 Reboot the system for the changes to take effect:
 ```
 sudo reboot now
 ```

-The same command can be used to update an existing installation to the latest version.